Lash extensions have become more and more popular in recent years, but many people don’t know the history of this beauty treatment.

 While COVID did affect the industry of eyelash extension just like any other industry, it’s not winding down anytime soon because the eyes are now all the more important, thanks to face masks covering up the lips.

-Recently a brand called Luum was featured on TechCrunch discussing their high-precision robots capable of replacing lash artists in the salon to increase the market size into tens and hundreds of billions.
+Recently a brand called Luum was featured on TechCrunch discussing their high-precision robots capable of replacing lash artists in the salon to increase the market size to tens and hundreds of billions.

 In short, eyelash extensions aren’t a fad anymore, it’s already a standard of modern beauty.